EU Funding & Tenders Portal

 Then click on Add a mobile device and provide a name for your new device and a four pin code.

 Click on Submit.
-Go now to the EU Login app on your device and select Initialize (if by any chance EU Login had been set up in that device already, click on settings and then on the options menu (three dots in the upper-right corner, and select reset device).
+Install now the EU Login app on your device and select Initialize (if by any chance EU Login had been set up in that device already, you need to reinstall the app).

 Finally, scan the code which is being displayed on your pc.
 A message informing that there is a pending request for initialisation will be displayed on your app, after a couple of minutes it will be accepted and you will see a confirmation on your pc informing that the new device has been added to your account.
 You can use 2-step now with the new device: